acalio/Data-Mining-Course/README.md

 Collection of python notebooks for the course of Data-Mining, MS in Computer Science @ DIMES-University of Calabria, CS, IT

-# (Potential) Road map
+f# (Potential) Road map

 > * Lecture 1 - Introduction, NumPy Basics
-> * Lecture 2 - Data Handling with Pandas
+> * Lecture 2 - Data Handling with Pandas - Part I
-> * Lecture 3 - Data Visualization with matplotlib and seaborn | Dimensionality Reduction
+> * Lecture 3 - Data Handling with Pandas - Part II.
+Data Visualization with matplotlib and seaborn
 > * Lecture 4 - Time Series Manipulation
 > * Lecture 5 - A gentle introduction to scikit-learn
 > * Lecture 6 - A classification problem